YuvalLevi123/Moveo-Code-App-Server/README.md

 ## Deployment

-The client is deployed on Netlify and accessible through the following URL: https://moveo-yuval.netlify.app/ The server is deployed on Herokua.
+The client is deployed on Netlify and accessible through the following URL: https://moveo-yuval.netlify.app/

+The server is deployed on Heroku.

 ## Known Issues & Future Improvements